KavyaKattubadi/Qwipo-Assignment/README.md

-# Customer Management App - Full Stack Assignment
+# Customer Management App - Full Stack

 ## Project Overview
 This is a full-stack web application for managing customers and their multiple addresses.